-In compliance with these provisions, the Company has made provisions for the remediation of negative environment impacts caused in its privatized units for US\$80,228 thousand and in its own operating units for US\$23,661 thousand.
-At December 31, 2019 the amount implemented by the privatized units and operating units was US\$68,408 thousand and US\$13,756 thousand, respectively.
+In compliance with these provisions, the Company has made provisions for the remediation of negative environment impacts caused in its privatized units for US\$29,661 thousand.
+At December 31, 2020 the amount implemented by the own operating units was US\$14,324 thousand, respectively.